Reporting an Absence During Distance Learning

-Tardies and unexcused absences can be cleared with teachers and administrators if students adhere to the following steps and procedures:
+Unexcused absences can be excused and the effects of tardies can be cleared with teachers and administrators if students adhere to the following steps and procedures:

-Students may clear tardies directly with teachersby performing detention or community services within the classroom where the offenses occurred.
-Each tardy can be cleared with 15 minutes of detention or service.
+- Students may clear the effects of tardies on the grade directly with teachers by performing detention or community services within the classroom where the offenses occurred.
+The effect of each tardy can be cleared with 15 minutes of detention or service.
 Please note, this is entirely up to the teacher’s discretion.

-Attend Saturday School (details below).
-Attending Saturday School “clears” 4 tardies per hour served.
-16 tardies are the most that can be cleared during one session of Saturday School.
+- Attend Friday Night School (details below).
+Attending Friday Night School “clears” 4 tardies per hour served.
+This means that the U citizenship grade can be improved even though the Tardy will still remain on the attendance record.
+16 tardies are the most that can be “cleared” during one session of Friday Night School.

-Saturday School takes place on the Saturday following the last day of each marking period since grades are impacted by attendance/performance.
-Saturday School is from 8:30 AM-12:30 PM in the Tech library.
+Friday Night School takes place on the 4th, 5th, and 6th Fridays of each marking period, since grades are impacted by attendance/performance.
+Friday Night School is from 3:40 to 5:00 PM in the Tech library.
 Check the calendar for dates.

 Permission to Leave Campus